rikhuijzer/xrcf.org/content/contributing.md

 For the short term, the focus is on making the ArnoldC compiler feature complete.
 The better xrcf can be used for ArnoldC, the more useful it will be for other compiler projects.
 See [status](/#status) for the current status.

+For some general developer notes talking about some design decisions, see [developer-notes.md](https://github.com/rikhuijzer/xrcf/blob/main/developer-notes.md).